telerik/xaml-docs/controls/radpdfviewer/document-model/annotations.md

 # Annotations

 RadPdfViewer supports link annotations, which means that if you open a PDF file that includes hyperlinks to absolute URIs, you can click them and have a window open, navigated to the respective address.
-In addition, if there are links pointing to bookmarks in the same document, the view port will be scrolled to the destination specified in the link.
+In addition, if there are links pointing to bookmarks in the same document, the viewport will be scrolled to the destination specified in the link.

 ## Annotation and Hyperlink Click Events

 * `AnnotationClicked` event of `RadPdfViewer`&mdash;This event is fired when you click on an annotation such as a hyperlink.
-It comes handy when you want to detect or even cancel the opening of a web page.
+It comes in handy when you want to detect or even cancel the opening of a web page.
 The `AnnotationEventArgs` contains the `Annotation` and `Link` objects.
 The action of the clicked annotation can be determined by the `Action` property of the event args.
 Handling the event in the following manner will not only show the URI of each clicked link as the text of a MessageBox, but will also cancel the default navigation behavior.

 	#### __[C#] Defining the AnnotationClicked event handler__
 	{{region radpdfviewer-document-model-annotations_0}}